INDUSTRY GROWTH FOR REGIONAL DEVELOPMENT

 Has there been a measurable shift towards it across all of the Hunter’s sectors of competitive strength?
 If not, why not and what does it mean for the region’s future if we don’t strengthen our economy by driving industry growth?

 And what about innovation – is it still critical for industry growth?
 Do we have the knowledge we need locally to embark on the next industrial revolution – to what extent is cross-border collaboration necessary to tap expertise and experience?

 RDA Hunter’s 2020 Regional Development Summit will draw on the knowledge of well-credentialled commentators, industry experts, government and business representatives to examine the Hunter’s industrial landscape.
-We’ll have a keynote on macro thinking and trends that will impact economic growth.
+We’ll have a keynote on macro trends that will impact economic growth.
 We’ll hear about the Australian approach to industry growth and Hunter industry will help us understand how our sectors of competitive strength are transitioning for the future.

 Noahs on the Beach